 Answers for group activities are given based on therapist-specific data collection.
-If data is collected by service recipient-specific basis then total time is divided between each service recipient attending the activity.
+If data is collected by service recipient-specific basis then total time is divided between each service recipient attending the activity (see page 40, group activities).

 Abbreviations Used in the Examples